Dhegihan migration

 The Dhegihan migration and separation was the long journey on foot by the North American Indians in the ancient Hą́ke tribe.
 During the migration from present-day Illinois/Kentucky and as far as Nebraska, they gradually split up into five groups.
 Each became an independent and historic tribe.
 They are the Omaha, Ponca, Kaw or Kansa, Osage and Quapaw.

 The term "Dhegiha" refers to all five Indian tribes since they each speak a Dhegiha Siouan language.
 Besides having related languages, they share an oral tradition about a common origin from an ancestral tribe.
 The timing of the separation for these tribes and history prior to their existence as separate groups is the subject of some debate.
+The migration started some time between AD 500 and 1673, and ended as late as 1718.